-The MEMORY OUTPUT ENABLE Signal (MOE - Pin 15) and the WRITE ENABLE Signal (WE - Pin 16) in the case of a write are both deasserted high one-half SYSCLK before the end of the SRAM Access.
-This implies that the total SRAM Access time controls the pulse width of these signals.
-The complete SRAM Access time is programmed in terms of SYSCLK Input Signal (Pin 41) periods.
-By programming a value into Bits 1-0, RAS LOW TIME/SRAM CYCLE TIME, of the BUFFER MANAGER TIMING CONTROL Register (54H) an access time of 2T to 5T (where T is the SYSCLK Signal (Pin 41) period) can be obtained.
+In the case of a write access, the WRITE ENABLE signal (WE - pin 16) is driven off the falling edge of SYSCLK signal (pin 41) one-half clock after the address is driven, and deasserted high one-half SYSCLK before the end of the SRAM address.
+This implies that the total SRAM access time controls the pulse width of these signals.
+The complete SRAM access time is programmed in terms of SYSCLK input signal (pin 41) periods.
+By programming a value into bits 1-0, RAS LOW TIME/SRAM CYCLE TIME, of the BUFFER MANAGER TIMING CONTROL Register (54H) an access time of 2T to 5T (where T is the SYSCLK signal (pin 41) period) can be obtained.